Other Writings & Projects

 I gave a presentation at Steele/Burnand Anza-Borrego Desert Research Center to the Botanical Society members and the general public on December 11th, 2023.

-Trevor and I crafted this presentation based on the last 3.5 years of nomadic life.
-We highlighted our favorite botanical finds and corresponding adventures.
-A very tough task, but it forced us to look back at our observations throughout California.
+I crafted this presentation based on, at the time 3.5 years of nomadic life.
+I highlighted my favorite botanical finds and corresponding adventures.
+A very tough task, but it forced me to look back at the accumulated observations throughout California.

-Our iNaturalist photos are set to the Creative Commons license CC-BY-NC, so anyone can use the photos as long as credit is given and it is a noncommercial purpose.
-By allowing others to use our photos free of charge our photos get a life beyond just iNaturalist.
-It’s really awesome when we find out where are photos have been used.
-We know they are used beyond our knowledge, and that’s fine too.
-Sharing is caring, and we care a lot about the natural world (duhhh) so we are happy to share our photographs.
+My iNaturalist photos are set to the Creative Commons license CC-BY-NC, so anyone can use the photos as long as credit is given and it is a noncommercial purpose.
+By allowing others to use the photos free of charge, the photos get a life beyond just iNaturalist.
+It’s really awesome when I find out where the photos have been used.
+I know they are used beyond my knowledge, and that’s fine too.
+Sharing is caring, and I care a lot about the natural world (duhhh) so I am happy to share photographs.

 The sighting of Calyxochaetus fly in Baja California, which was posted to iNaturalist was used in Justin B. Runyon’s Revision of the genus Calyxochaetus Bigot (Diptera: Dolichopodidae: Sympycninae) 2024 paper in Zootaxa.